jenna-jordan/jenna-jordan.github.io.archived/_pages/splash-page.md

   overlay_image: /assets/images/home_splash_2020.jpg
   cta_label: "See my resume"
   cta_url:   "https://drive.google.com/file/d/1ZJW9_O73dFAo0ELybxd6rn_ZRnKCIce6/view?usp=sharing"
-excerpt: "munging, modeling, & managing data; advocate of FAIR data principles, data literacy, & data ethics"
+excerpt: "I do data stuff with python + SQL.
+Learned to code at library school.
+Knitter.
+Dog mom.
+Nerdy for sci-fi/fantasy, board games, and well-wrangled data."
 intro:
-  - excerpt: "My name is Jenna Jordan.
-I'm a data librarian who recently graduated with a Masters in Library and Information Science from the University of Illinois at Urbana Champaign.
-Here you can read about the classes I took while completing my MSLIS at UIUC, my thoughts and experiences while working my way through grad school, and the projects I've worked on along the way.
-You can also find out a little bit more about me - including some of my favorite books!"
+  - excerpt: "My name is Jenna Jordan, and you've found my personal website.
+I started this site while earning my Master's in Library & Information Science (MSLIS), and most of the posts are from that time (so you can read all about the classes I took).
+I do try to keep my portfolio up to date, though, so please take a look through my projects.
+I'm also a complete bibliophile, so I have some recommended books for y'all as well from my reading list (mostly non-fiction - if you want fiction recommendations go find me on twitter and I will hook you up).
+Thank you for stopping by :)"
 feature_row:
   - image_path: /assets/images/home_splash_blog.jpg
     alt: "typewriter"
-    title: "My Thoughts"
+    title: "Blog"
-    excerpt: "Read my latest content at the blog."
+    excerpt: "Read my latest thoughts at the blog."
     url: "/blog/"
-    btn_label: "Recent posts"
+    btn_label: "Recent Posts"
     btn_class: "btn--primary"
   - image_path: /assets/images/home_splash_projects.jpg
     alt: "notebook"
-    title: "My Projects"
+    title: "Portfolio"
     excerpt: "Explore the projects I'm working on."
     url: "/projects/"
-    btn_label: "Portfolio"
+    btn_label: "My Projects"
     btn_class: "btn--primary"
   - image_path: /assets/images/home_splash_books.jpg
     alt: "library hidden door"
-    title: "The Codex Index"
+    title: "Books"
     excerpt: "See what I'm reading (and have read)."
     url: "/books/"
-    btn_label: "My Books"
+    btn_label: "Codex Index"
     btn_class: "btn--primary"

 feature_row2: